 Sunday & Monday, September 20 & 21: Ambon

-For the next two days, immerse yourself in one of the premier muck diving locations in the world.
-Muck diving, a type of Macro diving, has advantages over clear water diving because mucky areas are rich in both nutrients and hiding spots, providing the perfect habitat for some of the rarest and most beautiful underwater creatures like the Ambon Scorpionfish, Rhinopias, Mimic and Wonderpus Octopus, Flamboyant Cuttlefish, Harlequin and Coleman Shrimp, and the endemic Psychedelic Frogfish.
-What’s more, the black sand in these diving spots make great photographic backgrounds.
+For the next two days, immerse yourself in one of the world’s premier muck diving locations.
+Muck diving, a type of Macro diving, has advantages over clear water diving because mucky areas are rich in both nutrients and hiding spots, providing the perfect habitat for some of the rarest and most unusual underwater creatures.
+What’s more, the black sand in these diving spots makes great photographic backgrounds.
+Long in the shadow of the more famous Lembeh Straits, newly “discovered” Ambon now holds its own in terms of both overall marine diversity and in the likelihood of encountering such well-known “muck superstars” as Mimic and Wonderpus Octopus, Flamboyant Cuttlefish, Harlequin and Coleman Shrimp, Ambon Scorpionfish and Cockatoo Waspfish, even exceeding Lembeh in sightings of the gaudy Paddleflap Scorpionfish, in the genus Rhinopias, the extraordinary White-spotted Stargazer, and the endemic Psychedelic Frogfish.
 Maluku Resort’s diving outfit offers three dives a day in Ambon Bay.
-While there are no snorkel options for this leg of the trip, non-divers can take advantage of the beachfront resort grounds, sightseeing in Ambon City, or visits to Waai Waterfall and Tulehu Hot Springs.
+Since many of these muck sites are relatively shallow, free-diving snorkelers can also enjoy many of these muck attractions, or commence the fish-listing in earnest at a wide variety of coral-rich sites.
+Sightseeing in Ambon City, visits to Waai Waterfall and Tulehu Hot Springs, or birding for Ambon White-eye, the single avian endemic, are other possibilities.
 Dinners and overnights at Maluku Resort and Spa.

 Tuesday, September 22: Ambon / Embark Blue Manta

-Today, transfer to the Blue Manta, your liveaboard vessel for the next ten nights, and your ticket to some of the world’s most remote dive and snorkel sites.
-Settle in before heading east toward the Lease Islands.
+Today, transfer to the exquisite Blue Manta, your luxurious liveaboard vessel for the next ten nights, and your ticket to some of the world’s most remote dive and snorkel sites.
+With diversity to rival Raja Ampat but none of the crowds, settle in and head east, on the ultimate marine adventure through the Banda Sea.
 Dinner and overnight aboard the Blue Manta.

 Wednesday, September 23: Lease Islands—Saparua & Nusa Laut

 The Lease Islands lie on the northern side of Maluku Province.
-Diving sites dotted around Saparua and Nusa Laut are varied, offering a multitude of coral gardens and steep slopes sheltering the most colorful of fish, including large swarms of Red Mullet, Sweetlips, triggerfish and damselfish.
-Take a lamp for exploring caves and overhangs encrusted with sponges, moss animals and sea squirts.
-Encounters with sea snakes are no rarity, nor are sightings of sea turtles, rays, barracudas, moray eels and reef sharks.
-Bottlenose Dolphins and Humpback and Minke Whales have been spotted in the area.
-If you’re lucky, you might just spot Dugongs feeding on the seaweed along the sandy parts of the seabed.
-Enjoy three dives or snorkels around these islands, then return to the ship for dinner and an overnight sail south to the Banda Islands.
+Diving sites dotted around Saparua and Nusa Laut are rich and varied, offering a multitude of coral gardens and steep slopes that provide a first taste of the area’s famous marine diversity.
+Clouds of damsels dance over reefs coursing with a kaleidoscope of butterflyfishes, wrasses and parrotfishes.
+Both Blacktip and Whitetip Reef Sharks, and Green and Hawksbill Turtles, are plentiful, while encounters with Banded Sea Kraits are no rarity.
+Bottlenose Dolphins and Minke Whales have also been found in the area.
+With extreme luck, spot Dugongs feeding on the seagrass flats.
+Enjoy three dives or snorkels around these islands, then return to the Blue Manta for dinner and an overnight sail south to the Banda Islands.

 Thursday & Friday, September 24 & 25: Banda Islands